micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 {
   // ...

-  // Create a binary semaphore, with the initial count as 0. os_semaphore_binary_create(&sb1, "sb1", 0);
+  // Create a global binary semaphore object instance,
+  // with the initial count as 0. os_semaphore_binary_create(&sb1, "sb1", 0);

-  // Create a binary semaphore, with the initial count as 1. os_semaphore_binary_create(&sb2, "sb2", 1);
+  // Create a global binary semaphore object instance,
+  // with the initial count as 1. os_semaphore_binary_create(&sb2, "sb2", 1);

+  // Create a global binary semaphore object instance,
-  // Create a counting semaphore, with max 7 items and the initial count as 0. os_semaphore_counting_create(&sc1, "sc1", 7, 0);
+  // with max 7 items and the initial count as 0. os_semaphore_counting_create(&sc1, "sc1", 7, 0);

+  // Create a global binary semaphore object instance,
-  // Create a counting semaphore, with max 7 items and the initial count as 7. os_semaphore_counting_create(&sc2, "sc2", 7, 7);
+  // with max 7 items and the initial count as 7. os_semaphore_counting_create(&sc2, "sc2", 7, 7);

   // ...